Your Food, Simplified — movewell.

 Always weigh raw, not cooked

-This is the most common mistake people make.
-When you cook food, it loses water and the weight changes significantly.
-Chicken breast for example can lose almost half its weight after cooking.
-Always log and weigh your proteins and grains RAW before cooking for the most accurate tracking.
-If you search "cooked chicken breast" vs "raw chicken breast" in MyFitnessPal you will see completely different numbers.
-However if your recipe specifically calls for cooked chicken, then search COOKED chicken in the app.
+This is the most common mistake.
+Chicken breast can lose almost half its weight after cooking.
+Always log and weigh your proteins and grains RAW before cooking.
+If your recipe calls for cooked chicken, search COOKED in the app.
 Always match what the recipe is actually using.

 🍝